scetx/build-a-blockchain-startup/README.md

 bundle exec jekyll serve
 ```

-Browse to <http://localhost:4000> -- this should live reload on file changes :grin:
+Browse to <http://localhost:4000> -- reolad the page after a few seconds to check after file changes.